 The parent entity's Executive Credit Committee has the delegation for reviewing and approving the methodology, and any judgements and assumptions.
-A Quarterly Economic Forum is held by the parent entity to discuss and approve future economic forecasts, and the associated probability weights and economic scenarios which are then incorporated into the Trust ECL model.
 Where applicable, management adjustments or overlays may be made to account for situations where known or expected risks and information have not been considered in the modelling process.
 Key areas of judgement, as determined by the parent entity and applied to the Trust's provision for impairment on loans and receivables, are reported to the parent entity's Audit Committee and Board at each reporting period.